Music of North Dakota

 The Music of North Dakota has followed general American trends over much of its history, beginning with ragtime and folk music, moving into big band and jazz.
 With the development of mass media, local artists in North Dakota, as in the rest of the country, saw a rapid loss of opportunity to create, perform, and sell popular music to the regional audience that had previously provided a market.
 Punk Music is a major genre in the modern youth scene of North Dakota.

 Indigenous music

 Ethnic music

 One aspect of music that has been around for over a century is the "old-time" music, still played, danced to, and sung in parts of North Dakota.
 Such music is typified by fast waltzes, polkas, schottisches, two-steps, and the butterfly.

 Popular music

 Presently, North Dakota has a number of active indie acts and pop music.

 The most active music scenes for local artists in popular styles are in Fargo, Minot, Grand Forks, Bismarck, and Williston, while Dickinson and Devils Lake are active to a lesser extent.
 Most shows are booked by independent promoters who find space for shows wherever available, though occasionally groups like the AMP have provided permanent venues for musical acts.
+A lot of bands that were popular in the 80s like playing in North Dakota to the old folk.
+Country music acts like to play more often in ND.